Croydon/mintray-reloaded/README.md

-# mintrayr
+# Mintray Reloaded
-Mozilla extension: Minimize windows into the system tray (Firefox, Thunderbird, Seamonkey, Instantbird)
+Thunderbird add-on: Minimize windows into the system tray

 # Developing the extension